 Service Canada offers the Newborn Registration Service, which is an integrated birth registration and SIN application process.
-This service is available for parents living in Alberta, British Columbia, Manitoba, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Québec.
+This service is available for parents living in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Quebec.

 Service Canada requires individuals to apply in-person.
 By doing so, if your application is in order, you can obtain your SIN in less than 15 minutes and do not need to part with your original proof-of-identity documents.

 To apply for your SIN, please visit a Service Canada Centre with your original proof-of-identity documents.